-In this post, Belinda discusses the importance of breaking downs the tasks when decluttering.
+In this post, Belinda discusses the importance of breaking down the tasks when decluttering.

 Decluttering is like a muscle

 Decluttering is like a muscle, the more you do it, the easier it gets.
 There’s also a system and a flow to it.
 So certainly, there’s more information in the Rightsize Your Home: The Empty Nester’s Guide To A Stress-Free Downsize about this popular topic.
-And you can actually use some colour coding and some systems to do this.
+And you can actually use some color coding and some systems to do this.
 It’s also like a jigsaw puzzle.
-So when I’m doing a jigsaw puzzle, I like to pick out the edges first, and then I can make that all around and then you can sort it out into colours.
+So when I’m doing a jigsaw puzzle, I like to pick out the edges first, and then I can make that all around, and then you can sort it out into colors.

 - If you have a huge decluttering project, break it down into smaller projects i.e. Bedroom 1, Bedroom 2, Kitchen, Dining.

-- If you have friends or family who can help with certain tasks, put it also in your list.
+- If you have friends or family who can help with certain tasks, it is also on your list.

-- After doing your task list, set an end date for this smaller project and also set which days and time you will work on the tasks.
+- After doing your task list, set an end date for this smaller project and also set which days and times you will work on the tasks.

 - Aim to be on time for your ‘part-time’ job and accomplish the tasks for that day.

 - Tick the tasks as you go.